-Absolutely, spend your FSA dollars on the health-related appointments and treatments you need, whether it’s dental work or another type of care.
-And if there are a few dollars still in your account that are un-attributed, why not try a form of care you’ve been curious about?
-Let’s aim that care right at your menopause symptoms, shall we?
+Book appointments now (or get referrals) to get in to see new practitioners before the New Year turns over.
+Use your FSA dollars on the health-related appointments and treatments you need.
+And if there are a few dollars still in your account that are un-attributed, consider trying a form of care you’ve been curious about.

 Spinal alignment with gentle, corrective, chiropractic care can relax the autonomic nerves, which can aid in improving sleep, decreasing stress, and increasing overall vitality.
 Some find that headaches are also reduced when chiropractic care is conducted.